cert-ee/cuckoo3/docs/src/configuring/system.md

 # System dependencies

-!!! info "Environment and requirements"
+!!! note "Environment and requirements"
     - All commands on this page assume you are running Cuckoo under the `cuckoo` user.
     - The assumed operating system is Ubuntu 22.04 or higher.